“They weren’t just staff to me, they were my guardian angels.”

-More than just a place to sleep, our home-like shelter meets all of a child’s needs.
+More than just a place to sleep, Child Crisis Arizona’s home-like shelter meets all of a child’s needs.
 Specially trained staff and volunteers provide help, comfort, care and support.

 Children in the shelter receive:

 - Nurturing care 24 hours a day, 7 days a week

 - Medical screenings and attention to health issues, including vaccinations and visits to the doctor and dentists as needed

 While kids are at the shelter, they participate in activities like art, music, dancing and swimming lessons, as well as visits from therapy dogs.
 Through the generosity of our donors and community partners, children at the shelter and in our foster and adoption programs may also attend field trips to museums, cultural events, attractions and family-friendly activities.